hallipr/minecraft-info/README.md

 ### Backend API

-1. Navigate to the MinecraftDataApi folder:
+1. Navigate to the API folder:
    ```
-   cd MinecraftDataApi
+   cd src/api
    ```
 2. Run the API:
    ```